carlospaz19/warhammer40k/README.md

 ## Author

-This project was developed by Carlos Paz Ortega and Jaime Felipe Posada.
+This project was developed by Carlos Paz Ortega.

 Feel free to reach out with any questions or feedback!